hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 feedback loops.

-Even more stringently, we could wire these arcade units up to real animals, e.g. the bat tank translated sensory inputs from a real bat into human-readable form, and then translted the human operator's decisions into bat action.
+Even more stringently, we could wire these arcade units up to real animals, e.g. the bat tank could translate sensory inputs from a real bat into human-readable form, and then translate the human operator's decisions into actions performed by the bat.
-If the human could successfully drive the batmobile with enough training, i.e. respond to the *umwelt* demands of the bat, I would say that its experience was commensurable.
+If the human can successfully drive the batmobile with enough training, navigating the *umwelt* like a native user, I would say that its experience was human-commensurable.
 But if there is no way to produce human-readable functional analogues, or train the human to successfully solve bat problems, then we have an empirically grounded claim of cognitive incommensurability.